Developer-DAO/web3-ui/packages/components/README.md

 ### NFT

 The NFT component takes in the contract address and the token ID of an NFT and displays it as a card.
+You can also pass in `isTestnet` to fetch the NFT data from the testnet API (only Rinkeby for now).

 ```tsx
 <NFT contractAddress="0xxxxx0x0x0x0x0x" tokenId={30} size="md" />